teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/_index.md

 **Access Conditions**

-The connected user must have write access to that module in the selected organization.
+The connected user must have write access to that module in the selected workspace.

 ## State Diagram
 {{< mermaid >}}